singaround/songbook/songs/Mermaid.md

 And a well-spoken man was he\
 "I have me a wife in Salem by the sea\
 And tonight she a widow will be"

-Up spoke the bosun of our gallant ship\
-And a brave young man was he\
-"Well I've got a sweetheart at St. John's by the sea\
-And tonight she be weepin' for me"

 Up spoke the cook of our gallant ship\
 And a greasy old butcher was he\